Robust and Sparse Generalized Linear Models for High-Dimensional Data via Maximum Mean Discrepancy: Simulation Studies

 {\bf Predictive Performance (PE):} The prediction error results in Table~\ref{tab:pe_results} confirm that the robustness of the MMD estimators translates to better generalization.
 While Huber performs well for $Y$-outliers, its performance degrades more than the MMD methods under $X$-leverage points.
 Furthermore, the $O(n)$ approximate estimator $\tilde{\bm \theta}_n$ performs remarkably close to the full $O(n^2)$ version $\hat{\bm \theta}_n$ across all settings, providing empirical justification for its use in larger datasets to save computational cost without sacrificing significant accuracy.

 Overall, the MMD-based estimators prove to be the most versatile.
+The Huber estimator remains the most effective specifically for response-variable outliers ($\mathcal{Y}$) under normal errors.
+The proposed MMD estimators provide a more consistent performance across the full spectrum of outlier types.
+Specifically, as shown in Table \ref{tab:fsl_results}, the MMD framework consistently achieves lower FSL than the Huber and Lasso benchmarks, suggesting that it is less likely to be misled by outliers during the feature selection process.
+This 'universal' stability is a key advantage of the MMD-based joint-distribution perspective.
 While Huber may lead in specific response-only outlier scenarios, the MMD methods demonstrate a ``universal'' robustness that covers leverage points, response outliers, and non-normal errors simultaneously.
 The results also suggest that the proposed methods are particularly effective when predictors are correlated (AR structure), which is common in high-dimensional real-world data.